-All dentists are trained in endodontic therapy, however, some teeth can be particularly difficult to diagnose and treat and are referred to endodontic specialists.
-Less than three percent of dentists are endodontists.
+All dentists are trained in endodontic treatments.
+However, some teeth can be particularly difficult to diagnose and treat.
+In these types of cases, dentists will often refer their patients to endodontic specialists.

 What does an Endodontist do?

-Just like there are physicians who specialize in a particular medical field, endodontists are dentists that specialize in diagnosing tooth pain and performing root canal treatments and other procedures relating to the interior of the tooth.
-In many cases, a diseased tooth can be saved with endodontic treatment.
+Just as there are physicians who specialize in specific medical fields, endodontists are dentists that specialize in diagnosing tooth pain and in performing root canal treatments and other procedures relating to the interior of the tooth.

 Along with performing root canal treatments, an endodontist is a specialist in diagnosing and treating oral pain.
 Toothaches or fractured teeth can often be difficult to pinpoint and are very painful.
 The pain of a damaged or diseased tooth often is felt in another tooth or in the head, neck, or ear because of the vast network of nerves in the mouth.

-Endodontists also specialize in treating traumatic injuries sometimes caused by a blow to the mouth and are specially trained in procedures for replanting teeth that have been knocked out of their sockets.
-Apexification is a treatment that stimulates bone to be deposited at the end of the root which makes it possible to then save the tooth through a root canal procedure.
+- Apexification - a treatment that stimulates bone to be deposited at the end of the root which makes it possible to then save the tooth through a root canal procedure

 Endodontists have distinct personalities.
 Think you might match up?
 Take the free career test to find out if endodontist is one of your top career matches.
 Take the free test now Learn more about the career test